vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   implementation, not exhaustive format coverage or legacy/value parity.
 - Temporary executables and comparison scripts were removed after validation.

+## Review follow-ups for immediate cursor reads

+The binding API now rejects an empty argument group when the playback method or lambda requires values.
+Its small internal argument holder requires the exact argument count before constructing the tuple; it performs no decoding.
+Eight lines of compile-time checks cover both `invoke` and `invokeFlow` for methods and lambdas in the existing cursor test file.

+Akao consumes and annotates its subcommand opcode once, before dispatch.
+Shared helpers now construct complete commands instead of accepting both cursor and event.
+This removes the subcommand builder wrappers, the preservation helper, and repeated command setup at callers.
+Labels, operand order, branch roles, and version-specific layouts remain intact.
+The format file is 43 lines smaller.

+Examples beside `CompilerCursor` show independent inline reads, a transformed value, and locals for validation or reordered arguments.
+They also explain that braces do not order multiple reads inside a single expression.

+Validation: warning-free macOS Debug build and all 22 CTest targets passed.
+Before/after comparisons using Final Fantasy VII, SaGa Frontier, and Final Fantasy VIII inputs matched all 85 MIDI, three SF2, and three DLS artifacts byte for byte.
+Inventories, diagnostics, and full source trees for up to two sequences per input also matched.
+Temporary comparison tools and exports were removed.
+No new permanent test files were added.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage